 As with any application process, there are many key dates you should be aware of as you apply.
 Check with your universities beforehand, and make sure you leave plenty of time to research, complete and submit your application – particularly your personal statement!

-This date on the year prior to the course beginning is the deadline for the majority of dentistry, animal veterinary, and medicine applications.
-This also applies to course at the University of Cambridge and University of Oxford too.
+This is the deadline for the majority of dentistry, animal veterinary, and medicine applications.
+This is also the deadline for applications to the University of Cambridge and the University of Oxford.

 If you apply after this date, you’ll be entered into clearing.
-Entry into this process means you will need to contact your university of choice directly, to check if there is space on their courses.
-The applicable courses will be listed on the UCAS website from early on in July until close to term start in September.
+Entry into this process means you will need to check which courses still have availability and then contact the university directly to apply for one of these open positions.
+The applicable courses will be listed on the UCAS website.

 Studying full time in an international environment can be costly.
 You need to consider how much you’ll budget for travel, accommodation and bills, and additionally all your personal costs such as food, clothes, and social life.
 While some smaller, rural cities will be more cost-efficient to live in, London and other larger cities will certainly come with a bigger price tag.
 It’s worth assessing all elements, and adding in a bit extra in case of any emergencies.
-A handy tool for reference is The Brightside International Student Calculator, which can help you to estimate the cost of studying in the UK.
+A handy tool for reference is the calculator on the Which? website, which can help you estimate the cost of studying in the UK.

-Unless you’re from EEA or Switzerland, if you’re from any other location outside the UK, you’ll need to arrange a Tier 4 visa.
+Unless you’re from the EEA or Switzerland, you’ll need to arrange a Tier 4 visa, which is a general student visa.
 You can apply three months before starting your course.
 The turnaround is normally two weeks, but do leave ample time as it can be much longer than this at peak times.
 Ensure you have all the documents and information required, which may include an English Language test certification – check out our guide on how to study in the UK for more detailed information.

 If you didn’t get a place in any university in the UK, all hope is not lost.
 You can still apply on the UCAS Clearing.
 To find out more about this option, check out our guide on how to survive university clearing.